VST Plugins

 VST2 plugins

-Any presets coming with the plugin appear in the Presets menu.
-The presets can be factory presets (stored in the plugin itself), presets stored in .fxb bank files or presets stored in .fxp files.
+Any presets that come with the plugin appear in the Presets menu.
+The presets can be factory presets (stored in the plugin itself), presets stored in .fxb bank files, or presets stored in .fxp files.
 MultitrackStudio looks for matching .fxb/.fxp files in the folder where the plugin is located, and all of its subfolders.

-There are a couple of 'powered' plugins on the market that come with their own dedicated hardware to run on.
-These kind of plugins are not supported.
+There are a couple of "powered" plugins on the market that come with their own dedicated hardware.
+These kinds of plugins are not supported.

 Bridging

-Bridging plugins has some drawbacks: there's some performance overhead, and you may hear glitches while recording them at low latencies.
-It's best to use mostly 64 bit plugins with the 64 bit version of MultitrackStudio.
+Bridging plugins has some drawbacks: there's some performance overhead, and you may hear glitches while recording at low latencies.
+It's best to use mostly 64-bit plugins with the 64-bit version of MultitrackStudio.

-Note: not all VST2 plugins are happy running bridged.
-Some seem to work fine running one instance, but weird things happen if you add more instances.
+Note: Not all VST2 plugins work well when bridged.
+Some work fine with one instance but exhibit issues with multiple instances.
 Some copy protection mechanisms may fail.
 Some won't work if UAC (User Account Control) is enabled.

-A bridged plugin that crashes shouldn't tear down MultitrackStudio.
+A bridged plugin that crashes shouldn't crash MultitrackStudio itself.
 You can choose to run a buggy plugin bridged for this reason.
 The Plugin Manager can be used to force new instances of a plugin to run bridged.
 The window title bar of a bridged plugin reads "VST plugin (bridged): name".

 Under the hood